Arris-Composites/ODB2VTK/README.md

 ## Usage C++

 To successully compile the C++ project using Abaqus public APIs, we need to do the following things in Visual Studio:
 These directories may look different on your machine depending on where Abaqus is installed.
-I will the directories on my machine as an example.
+I will use the directories on my machine as an example.

 1. Add the include directories
    ```